 Eligibility | You may submit an article for consideration if:

-To be considered for the 2022 award, articles must be emailed to TAFEF Director of Legal Education Jackie DeMar at [email protected] by midnight on Friday, July 15, 2022.
-Your email submission must also include, as a separate attachment, the official Competition Submission form, available here.
+- To be considered for the 2022 award, articles must be emailed to TAF Director of Legal Education Jackie DeMar at [email protected] by midnight on Friday, July 15, 2022.
+Your email submission must also include, as a separate attachment, the official Competition Submission form, available at the top of this page.
 Submissions must be in JPEG or PDF format.
 While the Submission Forms will include identifying information, the articles themselves should not contain any identifying information about the author or law school associated with the submission.

 Assessments of academic excellence and legal acuity are, by their nature, subjective.
 Committee members will assess submissions with an eye to (a) demonstrated understanding of the False Claims Act(s) and the administrative programs that protect and support whistleblowers, (b) case law that supports or undermines these programs or statutes, (c) federal and state legislative initiatives that address citizens’ ability to report fraud in government programs and (d) protections that have been or could be extended to protect whistleblowers.
 Submissions that exhibit innovative approaches to identifying fraud in government programs and that encourage cooperation between qui tam attorneys and federal and state officials charged with preventing and prosecuting government fraud are strongly encouraged.
 Committee members will weigh these factors and the overall academic quality of submissions to arrive at their decision.
 It is possible that the committee may not identify a submission that meets its standards for academic excellence and topical relevance.
 In this instance, it may decide not to make an award.
 The committee’s decisions about whether to make an award and to whom the award is made are final.

-The Award: The author of the article selected will receive a cash award in the amount of $5,000.
-The winner of the award will be announced at TAFEF’s annual conference, held in October 2022.
+The author of the article selected will receive a cash award in the amount of $5,000.
+The winner of the award will be announced at TAF’s annual conference, held in October 2022.
 The winner will be invited to make a presentation, based on his/her article, at this conference.
-The winning article will also be posted on TAFEF’s website and it, or portions of it, may be used to support TAFEF’s educational initiatives.
+The winning article will also be posted on TAF’s website and it, or portions of it, may be used to support TAF’s educational initiatives.